 Authentication Transaction Sequence Number field is(#Ed) set to 3.

-Status code indicates the processing status.
+Status Code field(#1435) indicates the processing status.

-The Length of Encapsulation field indicates the length of the Encapsulation field.
-The Length of Encapsulation field indicates 0 if the status is set to STATUS_INVALID_AKMP.
+(#1436) The Length Of(#1210) Encapsulation field indicates 0 if the status is set to STATUS_INVALID_AKMP.

 Once the processing is complete, the authentication originator sends the third Authentication frame to the authentication responder.
 If the processing status returned in the frame was not SUCCESS, the authentication originator shall terminate the authentication.